-A significant conclusion to draw from the forecast is that operational costs are projected to keep rising due to inflation, while construction costs are projected to rise due to increased materials costs caused by large-scale regional construction.
+A significant conclusion to draw from the forecast is that operational costs are projected to keep rising due to inflation, while construction costs are projected to continue rising due to increased materials costs.
 In order to maintain policy-defined reserve targets, these growing costs will need to be addressed by the District.